 To help you better understand how the various methodologies compare to and differ from each other, I created the chart below which plots them according to two axes: the curriculum used and how structured the approach tends to be.
 Since many of the methodologies share some important facets, here at GoodSchooling we group methodologies into one of three categories based on those shared facets; I’ve placed overlays on the graph to show how they are grouped:

 You’ll see on the chart that there are nine distinct homeschool education methodologies to choose from.
 Since researching them can be time consuming, I’ve created three shortcuts to help you out:

 As important as choosing a methodology is, it’s not the first step you should take before purchasing curriculum.
 The very, very first – and MOST important – step every homeschooling family should take is to spend some time deschooling.
 Deschooling not only affects what methodology and curriculum you choose, it actually unlocks your homeschooling potential and sets you up for long-term homeschooling success.
-To learn more about deschooling and to get my free deschooling guide, check out my deschooling article here and download the free guide or get on the waitlist for the Deschooling Bootcamp!
+To learn more about deschooling and to get my free deschooling guide, check out my deschooling article here and download the free guide linked there – or start yourdeschooling process with my

 Luckily, one of the things that helps parents to deschool themselves is to learn about different methodologies, so reading this article can help you start your deschooling journey!
 Shall we dive in?